-INT 401 Information Technology Project
+INT401 - Information Technology Project

-The course aims to give students the opportunity to work in a guided but independent fashion to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
-The course also aims to enhance team work and communication skills, both oral and written.
+This course aims to give students the opportunity to work in a guided but independent fashion to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
+The course also aims to enhance teamwork and communication skills, both oral and written as well as ethical issues involved.

-INT 402 Information Technology Internship
+INT402 - Information Technology Internship